-When it comes to fundraising, nonprofits need all the revenue they can generate.
-The process can be tricky to master, especially with online fundraising.
-From setting up an effective donation page to marketing to staying motivated, nonprofits have to stay on top of their campaigning game.
+Fundraising is a tricky process to master, especially when learning how to use and make the most of online tools.
+From setting up an effective donation page and launching a marketing campaign to staying motivated until the end of each fundraiser, nonprofits have to stay on top of their campaigning game.
 Instead of struggling, set yourself up for success with gamification tools like fundraising thermometers!

 Here at Snowball, we aim to provide nonprofits with the best fundraising tools on the market so that they can boost their revenue.
-We’ve seen how powerful fundraising thermometers can be—which is why they’re a favorite fundraising strategy of ours.
+We’ve seen how powerful fundraising thermometers can be, which is why they’re a favorite fundraising strategy of ours.

 - Why Fundraising Thermometers Work

 If you’re already well versed in what donation trackers are, feel free to jump to the section that’s most beneficial to your organization.
 Otherwise, let’s get started by going over the basics.

 What is a Fundraising Thermometer?

 Fundraising thermometers are tools used in online campaigns to help nonprofits gauge success.
 Additionally, they provide a visual representation of a nonprofit’s campaign progress, which motivates donors to give.

 More often than not, they look like thermometers.
 As donations increase, the “temperature” of the thermometer increases accordingly.

 Get Started Today.